mayabrees/SQL/README.md

-# Maya Brees' SQL Portfolio
+# Maya Brees' Portfolio

-Welcome to my SQL portfolio!
-These are some SQL projects I have written.
+Welcome to my computer program portfolio!
+On here, you will find some SQL projects I have written and some certificates I have earned.
 Feel free to look at my work and don't hesitate to reach out with any questions.

 Contact Info: